XYUnknown/experiment-results/README.md

 # Experiment Results

-## Time spent on refactoring a single-node reminder app without callback into a multiple-node app
+## Time spent on refactoring a single-node reminder app without callback into a multiple-node app (pull)

 ### Message Passing
 - Participant 1